rafaco/InAppDevTools/README.md

     implementation 'es.rafaco.inappdevtools:support:0.0.52'
 }
 ```
-This setup enable InAppDevTools only for your debug builds but it have some side effects solved in following sections.
-You can already give a try to our library, just build a debug version of your app and shake it!

-### Source code exposition disclaimer <a name="sources_disclaimer"/>
-Using default configuration, on your debug builds **all your source code can be view in our UI, can be shared and can be extracted from your APK**.
-This could also include hardcoded API keys or passwords.
+Our default configuration will enable InAppDevTools only for your debug builds.
+When enabled **all your source code is exposed at our UI and can be extracted from your APK**, including hardcoded API keys, passwords or confidencial data.
+You have few ways to [limit your source code exposition](#exposed_sources).

-You can limit this behaviour by using our [configuration](#exposed_sources).
+You can already use our library in your app: just run a debug build and shake your app!

 ### Optimize your builds <a name="noop"/>
 If your app use AndroidX libraries, we provide an optimized artifact for you.
 It currently need Jettifier enabled due to a transitive dependency (WIP).